Close Alert Banner

 • Sexually Transmitted Infections (STIs)

-Welcome to the Durham Region COVID-19 Data Tracker
+Welcome to the Durham Region Respiratory Virus Data Tracker

-The Data Tracker dashboard presents updated information about COVID-19 cases, institutional outbreaks, vaccinations and wastewater surveillance in Durham Region.
+The Data Tracker dashboard presents updated information about COVID-19 positive tests, hospitalizations and deaths, influenza cases, institutional outbreaks, and wastewater surveillance in Durham Region.

-The Health Department receives notifications of positive COVID-19 laboratory results for Durham Region residents from all Ontario laboratories.
-These results are received electronically or by fax.
-Public health units contact residents who are positive to gather detailed information about where they may have acquired COVID-19, their symptoms, who the resident has been in contact with, and demographic information.
-The information is entered into the provincial database Public Health Case and Contact Management Solution (CCM).
+The Health Department receives notifications of positive laboratory results for all disease of public health significance for Durham residents from all Ontario laboratories.
+These results are received electronically or by fax and entered into the provincial database Integrated Public Health Information System (iPHIS).

 How are COVID-19 deaths counted?